 For those of you who would like to learn more, click here for a worksheet you can use with your own family.

-Being off track is not necessarily a bad thing and can be a wonderful opportunity to strengthen relationship bonds.
-My suggestion is to make every effort to notice when you’re off track and signal the other as soon as possible.
+Being off track is not necessarily a bad thing and can lead to a wonderful opportunity for strengthening relationship bonds.
+My suggestion is to make every effort to notice when you’re off track and signal to the other as soon as possible.
 I encourage you to have a conversation with your loved ones this month about whether you want to tweet, bark, meow, ribbit… and how this will present in your behaviours.
-The idea works really well with children too!
+The idea works well with children too!